BenOvermyer/vox-draconis-2/manuscript/gameplay.typ

 succeed without rolling, but at the cost of allowing the GM to add a complication to the scene.
 This is called "narrative fiat."

-Each player can only use #index[narrative fiat] once per scene.
+Each player can only use narrative fiat once per scene. #index[narrative fiat]

 === Skill Rolls